yodkwtf/my-cheatsheets/terminal-commands/readme.md

   cat file1.txt file2.txt file3.txt
   ```

-  Can also be used to write to a file.
+  It can also be used to write to a file.

   ```sh
   cat > newfile.txt # opens the file in write mode